Cape Girardeau, Jackson chambers news

-Cape Girardeau Area Chamber of Commerce will host two events this week:
+Cape Girardeau Area Chamber of Commerce will sponsor three ribbon-cuttings this week:

+The Cape Girardeau chamber will also hold its September Business After Hours at 4 p.m.
+Thursday, Sept.
+14, at Ebb & Flow Fermentations, 11 S. Spanish St.

 n